-(2) In Article 13(1)(c), the following point [...] is added:

-"(viii) as from 2023, information on national policies and measures implemented towards meeting their obligations under Regulation [ESR] [...] and information on planned additional national policies and measures envisaged with a view to limiting greenhouse gas emissions beyond their commitments under that Regulation [...] (moved to paragraph 1(b) above)."
+- (2) In Article 13(1)(c), the following point [...] is added: - "(viii) as from 2023, information on national policies and measures implemented towards meeting their obligations under Regulation [ESR] [...] and information on planned additional national policies and measures envisaged with a view to limiting greenhouse gas emissions beyond their commitments under that Regulation [...] (moved to paragraph 1(b) above)." - (3) In Article 14(1), the following point is added: - "(f) as of 2023, total greenhouse gas projections and separate estimates for the projected greenhouse gas emissions for the emission sources covered by Directive 2003/87/EC and by Regulation [ESR][...].

-- (3) In Article 14(1), the following point is added: - "(f) as of 2023, total greenhouse gas projections and separate estimates for the projected greenhouse gas emissions for the emission sources covered by Directive 2003/87/EC and by Regulation [ESR][...]. - (4) In Article 21(1) [...], the following point is inserted: - "(c) obligations under Article 4 of Regulation [ESR] [...]
+- (4) In Article 21(1) [...], the following point is inserted: - "(c) obligations under Article 4 of Regulation [ESR] [...]
 The evaluation shall take into account progress in Union policies and measures and information from Member States.
-Every two years, the evaluation shall also include the projected progress of the Union towards meeting its reduction commitment and of Member States towards fulfilling their obligations under this Regulation.".
+Every two years, the evaluation shall also include the projected progress of the Union towards implementing its Nationally Determined Contribution to the Paris Agreement containing the Union's commitment to economy-wide emission reductions and of the projected progress of Member States towards fulfilling their obligations under that Regulation.".